 - To reduce the home’s total cost.
 Provided rates are lower than when you purchased, refinancing for a shorter term may allow you to pay your home off sooner and lower your interest payments.
 Your monthly payments will be relatively the same and you could save thousands in interest over the life of the loan.

 - To take cash out.
 Taking cash out means using your home’s equity to refinance for more than you owe on your principal mortgage balance in order to get a cash payout.
 Keep in mind that cash-out refinancing does increase your overall mortgage debt.

-Once you’ve determined that conditions are right for you to refinance, work with your San Francisco Federal Credit Union Loan Processor to select the best refinancing option for you and understand what the next steps are for the loan you’re refinancing.
+Once you’ve determined that conditions are right for you to refinance, work with one of our mortgage professionals to select the best refinancing option.